 And then it was always something that as I was putting down riffs, there was a period of time over a few months– things happen while you do things and things change.
 And so eventually, it came to the point that I felt like, “Man, maybe I could put some vocals on it instead of making it instrumental.”
 And then I found that singer, Jari Tiura, and I thought, “He would be fantastic for this.”
 So we teamed up together, and we went on.
 And that’s it.
 That’s how it ended up.
 And then, of course, we had little gaps when I thought like, “Oh, maybe that would be good, maybe Robin McAuley can sing something, or maybe Gary Barden would sing this one.”
 So it’s just like ideas popped up as you do things.
 So that’s how it happens.

 Yeah.
 Temple of Rock was the beginning of 2007, or 2008.
 Then, I kind of developed it, and I was ready to make a record.
 I remembered Michael Voss first and asked if he was available for making a demo, and he said yes.
 So, I put him some music, and I said, “Hey Michael, can you help me out with some guide vocals?
 I need a good singer, but I didn’t know he was able to sing that well.
-But I asked him can you help me with some vocal lines?
-So, when he was singing, I went like, ”Wow, you’re actually a singer.
+But I asked him whether he could help me with some vocal lines.
+So, when he was singing, I went like, ”Wow, you’re a singer.
 Why don’t you sing this record?”
 And so, we ended up with him singing quite a few, but again we got different drummers in, different people.
 It was just like–, and then I got a phone—then Michael Voss had this intro, and I said like,” Wow!
 If we could get a famous actor speaking those words, then that would be fantastic.”
 I’ll tell you what.
-A few days later, I get a phone call from William Shatner, Captain Kirk, agent.
+A few days later, I got a phone call from William Shatner, Captain Kirk, agent.
 Michael said,” Captain Kirk wants you to play a solo on his album.”
 I said,” you must be joking.
 Can you ask him, please, if he can speak our words for our album?.
 I will play on his album if he can do this for us?”
 And so he spoke on our album, and I played solo on his solo album.
 It was unbelievable.
 It was like you wish for something, and then it’s there [laughter].
 And then I had Captain Kirk, William Shatner, on my album.”
 Laughs.”
 It was fantastic.
 It’s a development.
 All of a sudden, there was Robin in one song.
 There was Gary in one song.
 There was Graham Bonnet in one song.
 That was before Temple of Rock.
 Then all of a sudden, there was Michael Voss.
 It’s a development.
 You keep on meeting the same people and additional people.
 You want to make it bigger, and it becomes bigger.
 It’s part of your aura.
 It’s part of your environment, and you create like building a house, and subconsciously you keep using the same people.
 People always stick with similar people or people they used to have worked with in the past.
 They always go with people they know, but they start building on top of it.
 And with new people, that’s exactly what I’m doing.
-It’s like a building a block.
-It’s a step by step, and it kind of somehow happens.
+It’s like building a block.
+It’s a step-by-step, and it kind of somehow happens.
 We don’t know what the result will be, but I’m looking forward to it.